Lodging at a National Historic Landmark Chalet

 - To carry leftover food waste with you when you depart the chalet.

 - To Haul Water for personal use and cooking.
 You will need to walk 1/4 of a mile along a rocky and rugged trail to the water source.
-You will need to boil, filter or chemically treat your water prior to cooking or drinking.
-Or you may optionally purchase bottled water at the chalet.
+You may optionally purchase bottled water at the chalet.
 Consumption of stream fed water is at your own risk.

 - To Cook your meals within a scheduled